kharf/navecd-website/docs/documentation/features/workload-identity.md

 !!! note

-    If no Service Account is provided via the GitOpsProject spec, Declcd uses the ServiceAccount from the Controller Deployment.
+    If no Service Account is provided via the GitOpsProject spec, Navecd uses the ServiceAccount from the Controller Deployment.

 ``` cue
 primaryServiceAccount: component.#Manifest & {